 MTH 111.
-CALCULUS I FOUR CREDITS
+CALCULUS I

 Calculus of functions of one variable.
 Topics include functions, limits and continuity, derivatives and integrals.
 Course will focus on applying conceptual aspects of calculus to modeling and solving problems from across the sciences and engineering.
 Prerequisites: Student must have completed MTH 100 or meet Department of Mathematics and Computer Science placement criteria.

 MTH 112.
-CALCULUS II FOUR CREDITS
+CALCULUS II

 A continuation of MTH 111.
 Topics include inverse functions, techniques of integration, applications of the integral, and infinite sequences and series.
-Not open to students with credit in MTH 106.